AEB-labs/node-soap-graphql/README.md

 ## Limitations and Issues

 ### Supported WSDLs
-There is no guarantee, that this package will work with every valid WSDL.
+There is no guarantee that this package will work with every valid WSDL.

 [node-soap-graphql.spec](spec/node-soap-graphql.spec.ts) lists SOAP endpoints that were tested with this package.
 It also shows how to configure custom behavior for SOAP endpoints.